top of page

 Swimming, Rambling, Beaching, and Eating (It's what I do best!)

-The water was a turquoise blue and it was stunning.
-My destination simply was a restaurant I had heard about called Es Codol Foradat at Calle Migjorn further down the beach, it boasts paellas and black squid ink rice dishes.
-This is a Pityusic restaurant (The Pityusic Islands, often referenced simply as the Pityuses, or commonly but informally as the Pine Islands, is the name given collectively to the Balearic islands of Ibiza, Formentera) specialising in seafood dishes from the island.
+The water was turquoise blue, and it was stunning.
+My destination was a restaurant I had heard about called Es Codol Foradat at Calle Migjorn, further down the beach; it boasts paellas and black squid ink rice dishes.
+This is a Pityusic restaurant (The Pityusic Islands, often referenced simply as the Pityuses, or commonly but informally as the Pine Islands, is the name given collectively to the Balearic islands of Ibiza, Formentera) specialising in seafood dishes from the Island.

-They also boast a vegetarian section which impressed me.
-I was salivating and I was on a mission to eat there.
-This restaurant is meters from a fantastic beach and we had a wonderful meal there.
+They also boast a vegetarian section, which impressed me.
+I was salivating, and I was on a mission to eat there.
+This restaurant is located a few meters from a fantastic beach, and we had a wonderful meal there.

 I ate every bit.
-Black squid ink has antioxidants galore and is known for its beneficial properties and cooked in a paella pan with rice and seafood making it delectable .
+Black squid ink is delectable, has antioxidants galore, and is known for its beneficial properties.
+It is cooked in a paella pan with rice and seafood.

 Striking on any plate, squid ink-infused cuisine is much more than a pretty edible.
 New research indicates that these unconventional foods are brimming with health advantages.
-The dark colour of these dishes represents a hearty dose of antioxidants and beneficial nutrients and now researchers have discovered that squid ink protects white blood cell production, which ultimately gives immunity a helpful boost.
-Moreover, several studies have found that the ink possesses anti-tumor and antibacterial characteristics.
+The dark colour of these dishes represents a hearty dose of antioxidants and beneficial nutrients, and researchers have discovered that squid ink protects white blood cell production, ultimately boosting immunity.
+Moreover, several studies have found that the ink possesses anti-tumour and antibacterial characteristics.

-We ordered the obligatory alioli and bread and it was properly infused with garlic.
+We ordered the obligatory alioli and bread, which was infused correctly with garlic.

-I loved watching the server dole out my portion and the rice was studded with seafood including octopus and spiny lobster from this coast and red peppers and shrimp and mussels.
+I loved watching the server dole out my portion.
+The rice was studded with seafood, including octopus and spiny lobster from this coast, red peppers, shrimp, and mussels.

-The dish was cooked from scratch and we had to wait and I was perfectly fine with that.
+The dish was cooked from scratch, and we had to wait, which I was perfectly fine with.
 I detest food that has been warming on burners for hours.
-The kitchen was spotless and efficient and it would have to be because every seat was filled by this time.
+The kitchen was spotless and efficient, and it would have to be because every seat was filled by this time.

 Vegetable salad